symfony/symfony-docs/book/controller.rst

 This controller is pretty straightforward:

-* *line 4*: Symfony takes advantage of PHP 5.3 namespace functionality to namespace the entire controller class.
+* *line 4*: Symfony takes advantage of PHP's namespace functionality to namespace the entire controller class.
 The ``use`` keyword imports the ``Response`` class, which the controller must return.